Skip to content

 1. Sustainable natural rubber policy or commitment for all its operations?

 The company has published a sustainable natural rubber policy that aligns with the GPSNR Policy Components.
-The policy applies to both the company's own operations and those of its suppliers.

 • Y